 Wednesday Night FAITHTIME at FIRST!

-for children, youth, and adults.
+and a meal for children, youth, and adults.
 All members and guests of First Lutheran Church are welcome

-Downloadable Registration Form (PDF)
+Downloadable 2019-20 Registration Form (PDF)

 If you can't view PDF documents click here to download a free copy of Adobe Reader.

-The goal of the Faithtime Message, Music, Motion & Games is to provide Christian education and foster a love for worship and adesire to use musical and artistic gifts for the glory of God.
+The goal of Faithtime Kids Message, Music & Motion is to provide Christian education and foster a love for worship and adesire to use musical and artistic gifts for the glory of God.

 Message: Children will learn the foundational stories of faith from the Bible.